-As an MBA graduate, the dream of entrepreneurship is real.
-You want to build a business, apply what you’ve learned, and be your own boss.
-But when it comes to ETA vs franchising, which path gets you there faster, smarter, and with fewer sleepless nights?
+As an MBA graduate who has always dreamed of being an entrepreneur, I am excited to start my entrepreneurial journey.
+But when it comes to ETA vs franchising, which right path gets you there faster, smarter, and with fewer sleepless nights?

 Let’s talk about two of the most popular roads: